AI4WA/OpenOmniFramework/docs/Deployment/index.md

   need to sync anything
 - **local**: all the modules will be deployed on the same local network, but different machines, so we need to sync the data between them, with rsync
-- **s3**: API is on your cloud, AI is anywhere, so we will use *s3* to be the storage place for the data, to make sure stable and fast access.
+- **s3**: API is on your cloud, Agent is anywhere, so we will use *s3* to be the storage place for the data, to make sure stable and fast access.